Norditech-AB/STELLA/_sources/Getting_Started.rst.txt

 Step 4: Start the Server
 -------------------------

-With the environment configured, start the server by running `python stella serve` script from the root folder:
+With the environment configured, start the server by running `stella serve` script from the root folder:

 .. code-block:: bash

-    python stella serve
+    stella serve

 .. seealso:: If you encounter issues starting the server, refer to the :doc:`Troubleshooting` guide for common problems and solutions.

 Step 5: Explore and create in the CLI
 --------------------------------------
-Open a new terminal window and run `python stella` from the `root` folder of the repository to move into the CLI.
+Open a **new terminal window** and run `stella` from the `root` folder of the repository to move into the CLI.
 This will open a Python shell with the STELLA environment loaded.
 You can now explore the framework and create your own agents.

 .. code-block:: bash

-    python stella
+    stella

 Step 6: Create Your Account and Workspace
 ------------------------------------------